 Beginning in May, prospective osteopathic medical students may submit their application through a secure Web server, AACOMAS-On-Line.
-Be advised that your full AACOMAS application must be e-submitted, completed and verified by February 1st, 2017 to be considered for admissions to PCOM and/or GA Campus-PCOM.
+Be advised that your full AACOMAS application must be e-submitted, completed and verified by February 1, 2019 to be considered for admissions to PCOM, Georgia Campus-PCOM, and/or PCOM South Geogia.

-Applicants who wish to apply to both our Philadelphia and Georgia Campuses must submit a separate AACOMAS application for each campus, pay the corresponding AACOMAS fees, as well as submit separate supplemental applications and corresponding PCOM application fee.
+Applicants who wish to apply any of our campuses must submit a separate AACOMAS application for each campus, pay the corresponding AACOMAS fees, as well as submit separate supplemental applications and corresponding PCOM application fee.
 Letters of recommendation must also be submitted to both AACOMAS applications (Philadelphia and Georgia).
 Although the requirements and the processes are the same, each application is evaluated for that particular campus by the individual Faculty Committee on Admissions for each campus.
 Note that the campus-specific PCOM application fee is required in order for the Office of Admissions to process that application.

 Your campus specific application will be processed and assessed by the appropriate Faculty Committee on Admissions only after the receipt of: